Become a Gold Level Member includes over 150 online guitar lessons.

 Guitar Techniques including hammer-ons, pull-offs and bending

-Now that you have the A minor pentatonic scale in the root note fret memorized and have built up speed, we can move on to some Hammer-on and other guitar techniques.
-Hammer-ons are a way of playing two or more notes on each string, but only picking the string once.
-Hammer-ons help build speed with your leads and add an unique sound.
+Now that you have the A minor pentatonic scale in the root note fret memorized and have built up speed, we can move on to some Hammer-ons and other guitar techniques.
+Hammer-ons are a way of playing two or more notes on each string by picking the string only once.
+Hammer-ons help build speed and add an unique sound.
 The image below shows a red line from the 1 to the 3 finger.
 Look at the image below.

 The next thing I would like for you to learn is bending.
 Now this is really cool.
 The first bend will be a whole step bend.
 What do I mean by a whole step bend?
 This means bending the string to sound the note one whole step above that note.
 Look at the image below.
 If you push up that D note far enough, the tension on the string will change the pitch to a higher note.
-We want that D note below when bent to sound like the E note at the 5th B strings or 9th fret G string.
+We want that D note when bent to sound like the E note at the 5th fret B string and the 9th fret G string.
 Both of those E notes should sound the same if you bend the string the proper distance.
 This does take time to learn.

-I have included a bending example, but added one extra note.
-I bent the D note, then pick the purple E and the black A note above.
+I have included a bending example, but added one extra note, see the image above.
+I bent the D note, then pick the purple E and the black A note.

 If you listen to these examples over and over, you will begin to hear what the notes should sound like.
 This will train your ear to pick leads out of recordings and begin to write your own songs.

 Here’s an example of using distortion on the electric guitar.
 I’m first bending the string, then playing hammer-ons and pull-offs.